Altinn/altinn-studio-docs/content/community/contributing/handbook/test/cypress/_index.md

 #### Run tests locally and debug
 1. Make sure all the solutions are running according to the readme file for the solution to be tested.
-2. Open cypress by running `yarn run cy:open -e environment=local,component=studio`.
+2. Open cypress by running `yarn run cy:open -e environment=local`.
-   `yarn run cy:open -e environment=local,component=studio` for studio.
 3. Choose the browser and the test.js file that has to be run.
 4. Use *cy.log()* for checking runtime values.
 And Cypress by default starts the test again when there is a change in the files.
 5. Use console in the browser developer tools where Cypress prints results from a cypress command.